Ammu Abhirami: Career

-Abhirami's first releases were Bairavaa (2017), En Aaloda Seruppa Kaanom (2017) and Theeran Adhigaaram Ondru (2017), where she portrayed supporting roles.
-She then portrayed a schoolgirl who faces trouble in Ratsasan.
-Later she reprised the same role in the film's Telugu remake, Rakshasudu (2019), featuring alongside Bellamkonda Sreenivas and Anupama Parameswaran.
+Even though Bhairava (2016) was her first on screen appearance, Ammu Abhirami's first debut movie was Ratsasan which was released (2018), Theeran Adhigaaram Ondru (2017).
+Later she reprised the same role in the film's Telugu remake, Rakshasudu (2019).
 She appeared in Thuppakki Munai (2018), playing a teenage girl who was raped and murdered.

 In 2019, she appeared in Vetrimaaran's drama Asuran (2019), where she featured in a leading role opposite Dhanush.
 Ammu was selected after being recommended by producer S. Thanu, who she had earlier worked with on Thuppakki Munai (2018).
-She portrayed the role of Maari, a schoolgirl in rural Tamil Nadu during the 1960s.
+She portrayed the role of Maariyammal, a schoolgirl in rural Tamil Nadu during the 1960s.